 The traditional pathway to assess a building’s performance is a static audit.
 Enormous amounts of money can be spent assessing the efficiency of just one asset.
 The building owner gets handed a fat report with a stack of recommendations – but that report is based on one moment in time, and the value is not realized until the recommendations are implemented.

-As data analytics become more accessible, we can access real time data feeds from a building to check whether the systems are running at optimal performance.
+As data analytics become more accessible, we can access real-time data feeds from a building to check whether the systems are running at optimal performance.
 This amounts to an audit every few minutes – and at a fraction of the cost of a static audit.
-What once took organisations months to undertake by way of costly energy audits can now be achieved continuously, in real time, with hvac analytics software.
+What once took organizations months to undertake by way of costly energy audits can now be achieved continuously, in real time, with HVAC analytics software.

 HVAC analytics vs meter/submeter analytics

 Using meter data to identify operational deficiencies in HVAC systems is challenging as wastage can be incremental in nature, stay hidden in energy profiles, and go undetected for long periods of time.
 Energy meter data alone tends not provide enough contextual information to detect and diagnose the likely root cause of system related issues.

 Sub-meters typically measure grouped loads fed from main electrical and mechanical switchboards so the energy profiles from several items of equipment are amalgamated.
 Normalization techniques can be applied to highlight peaks and troughs in energy consumption and demand; however, an investigation is often required to identify the equipment responsible for an anomaly and the root cause.
 Building operations teams are already stretched and have very little time to investigate issues.

 In portfolios of small to medium-sized buildings, where building management systems aren’t used, portfolio benchmarking analytics can be applied to meter data to better interrogate building energy performance anomalies.